[First published in Broad Street Review, 22 Dec 2015, reprinted here by permission, and edited.]

-The first thing I noticed was his bare torso, the shirt ripped or pulled off, his large belly expanding and tightening as he bellowed.
+The first thing I noticed was his bare torso, the shirt ripped off, his large belly expanding and tightening as he bellowed.
 Two men held him from behind.
-One in front, leaning into him, arms extended, elbows locked, grabbed his shoulders.
-They seemed to be his friends, trying to calm him down with “C’mon, man,” and “It’s not worth it,” spoken into his ear and at his face.
+One in front, leaning into him with extended arms and locked elbows, grabbed his shoulders.
+They were his friends, trying to calm him down with “C’mon, man,” and “It’s not worth it,” spoken at his face and into his ear.

 Out of the depths have I cried unto thee, O Lord

 He was having none of it.
 “Right now!
 Right here!
 With all your friends!
-I will break—you in half— you—mother—” he yelled, peppering his howl with every curse in his repertoire, cycling through them one by one.
-His target was a guy in a clutch of men 15 feet away.
+I will break—you in half—you—mother—” he yelled, peppering his howl with every curse in his repertoire, cycling through them one by one.
+His target was a man in a clutch of men 15 feet away.

 We were in a local establishment, usually a quiet place.
 Everybody knows each other here.
-“Mike!” (not his real name) an employee yelled at him.
+“Mike!” (not his real name) the bartender yelled at him.
 “Mike!
 Stop it!”
 She tried to get his attention.
 “Mike!
 Mike!”

 Lord, hear my voice: let thine ears be attentive to the voice of my supplications